eliyahu119/LibraryApp/README.md

 # libaryApp
-a libary  managemant application written in c# and sql as the database managing members, books and loans. with an interactive user experience.
+a libary  managemant application written in c# and sql. managing members, books and loans, with an interactive user experience.